 You have two options for declaring the birth of your child:

 - Using the online Electronic Declaration of Birth

 - Completing the paper Declaration of Birth form.

 Using the electronic declaration of birth offers a number of advantages.
 It is easier to fill out, reduces the risk of making a mistake or losing the document, helps accelerate the processing of your application, and offers the possibility to order a certificate or a copy of the act of birth at a reduced rate.
 To find out more about this service, visit the Directeur de l’état civil website at www.dec.gouv.qc.ca/DeclarationNaissance.

 If you choose to use the paper declaration of birth, it will be provided by the staff at the health institution or birth centre.
-It is preferable to leave the completed and signed declaration with the staff at the health institution or birth centre before you leave.
+It is preferable to return the completed and signed declaration to the staff at the health institution or birth centre before you leave.

 Make your life easier!

 Don’t forget to fill out the Application for Simplified Access to Birth-related Government Programs and Services, which facilitates access to the government programs and services that are available to you as a new parent.
 This form is enclosed with the paper Declaration of Birth form and is included in the online service.

 This form will enable the Directeur de l’état civil to communicate information relating to the birth of your child to the following organizations.
 Therefore, you will not have to provide the certificate of birth as proof of birth: